We all remember that first CrossFit workout that had burpees in it. How could we forget? It was awful!

 The more efficient you are, the lower your heart rate will stay.

-- Squat down instead of hinging forward.
+- Move into a squat position downwards instead of hinging forward.
 This puts your spine in a better position when going to the floor and uses less energy.

 - Go right to the floor.
 Don’t pause in the top of the push-up.
 A full push-up is not necessary for a burpee in CrossFit.

 - Jump wide when coming back up from the burpee.
 Aim for right outside of your hands.This way, your feet have to travel a shorter distance and you’re place less pressure on your knees and hips.